 Ferromagnetism occurs in some elements such as iron, nickel and cobalt.
-In these elements, the magnetic moments align in the same direction and parallel to each other to produce strong permanent magnets.
+In these elements, the magnetic domains align in the same direction and parallel to each other to produce strong permanent magnets.
 Recently, rare earth elements such as neodymium have been found to greatly intensify ferromagnetism, resulting in powerful, compact permanent magnets.

-lst Difference: Curie Temperature
+First Difference: Curie Temperature

 Objects become magnetized when a large number of microscopic magnetic domains align in such a way that their individual tiny magnetic fields add together, forming a larger field.
 At high temperatures, however, the atoms in the object vibrate and jitter strongly, scrambling the alignment and eliminating the magnetic field.
 Scientists call the temperature at which this occurs the Curie Point, or Curie Temperature.
 In general, ferromagnetic materials, which are usually metals or alloys of metals, have higher Curie Temperatures than ferrimagnetic materials.
 For example, the ferromagnetic metal, cobalt, has a Curie temperature of 1,131 degrees Celsius (2,068 F) versus 580 degrees Celsius (1,076 F) for magnetite, which is a ferrimagnet.

-2nd Difference: Alignment of Magnetic Domains
+Second Difference: Alignment of Magnetic Domains

 Some magnetic domains in a ferrimagnetic material point in the same direction and some in the opposite direction.
 However, in ferromagnetism they all point in the same direction.
 For a ferromagnet and a ferrimagnet of the same size, therefore, the ferromagnet will likely have a stronger magnetic field.